Troubleshooting

 Do not delete the alpon user

 The alpon account is used internally by the Sixfab Connect agent and other system services.
-Change the password and, if you need a separate admin identity, create a new user with sudo rights.
-Deleting alpon breaks core system functions.
+Deleting it breaks remote terminal access, OTA updates, and the network failover manager.
+Create an additional admin user with sudo rights and keep alpon intact.

 apt update or apt upgrade fails